mimblewimble/cuckoo-miner/README.md

 * cuckoo_edgetrim (with Cuckoo Sizes ranging between 16-30), the Cuckoo Cycle algorithm with edge trimming
 * cuckoo_cuda (with Cuckoo Sizes ranging between 16-30), Cuckoo algorithm optimised for NVidia GPUs (not built by default, see [build docs](doc/build.md) for further information)
+* cuckoo_tomato (with Cuckoo Sizes ranging between 16-30) Time-Memory tradeoff, much slower but with greatly reduced memory requirements
 * cuckoo_mean (planned)

-* cuckoo_tomato (planned)
+At the moment, these plugins are built as part of the project for convenience, but the intention is to move them to a separate cmake project that will detect the current platform and capabilities and build plugins appropriately from there.

 ## Installation and Building

-For instructions on how to build cuckoo-miner and integrate it into Grin, see the see the [build docs](doc/build.md).
+A tag of cuckoo miner is intergrated into the master of Grin, but for instructions on how to build cuckoo-miner and integrate it into
+Grin locally, see the see the [build docs](doc/build.md).

 ## Architecture

 The reasoning behind the plugin architecture are several fold.
-John Tromps implementations are likely to remain the fastest and most robust Cuckoo Cycle implementations for quite some time, and it was desirable to come up a method of exposing them to Grin in a manner that changes them as little as possible.
+John Tromp's implementations are likely to remain the fastest and most robust Cuckoo Cycle implementations for quite some time, and it was desirable to come up a method of exposing them to Grin in a manner that changes them as little as possible.
 As written, they are optimised with a lot of static array initialisation and intrinsics in some cases, and a development of a dynamic version of them would incur tradeoffs